quantum2308/Data-Science-with-Python/README.md

 # Requirements to run Project:
 1. You should have python install (prferabaly python 3).
 2. Extract the data set and put it in the same folder as the executable ipynb file.

+NOTE:- Data set and Project statements are taken from Simplilearn.